 Hybrid cars are designed to use more than one means of propulsion.
 They’re powered by either petrol or diesel engine and an electric motor.
 They use less fuel and have reduced CO2 emissions when compared to conventional cars.

-ISOFIX stands for ‘International Standards Organisation FIX’ and it’s the universal standard for installing child seats into cars properly.
+ISOFIX stands for ‘International Standards Organisation FIX’ and it’s the universal standard for installing child seats into cars.
 This means all carmakers have to provide dedicated attachment points in new cars to make fitting child seats quick, safe and simple.

 Motor Insurers Database (MID)